hernanchavezthielemann/GRO2LAM/README.md

 ## # GUI
     Follow the secuential menu bar
-    This will create [Lammps] simulation files with setup parameters inherited from Gromacs.
+    This will create [Lammps] simulation files with setup parameters inherited from [Gromacs].

 ## # Command line interface
     there is no implementation of comand line interface